 14. The Mercy

 The Mercy tells the incredible true story of amateur sailor Donald Crowhurst, played here by Firth, who competed in the 1968 Sunday Times Golden Globe Race in the hope of becoming the first person in history to single-handedly circumnavigate the globe without stopping.

 Rachel Weisz (My Cousin Rachel), David Thewlis (Harry Potter), Ken Stott (The Missing), Jonathan Bailey (Broadchurch) and Mark Gatiss (Sherlock) round out the impressive cast.

 Colin Firth put in his “best performance in years,” according to The Telegraph.

-The Mercy is available on Amazon.
+The Mercy is available to watch on Amazon Prime Video.